A simple act of sportsmanship became one of Olympics most unforgettable moments

 Some people might react negatively to the unfortunate situation that happened.
 However, instead of arguing and blaming each other for what happened, the two athletes chose to help each other.
 Abbey helped Nikki get up to her feet.

-As it turned out, the unfortunate mishap twisted Abbey’s knee, and with her injury, it is obvious that she would not be able to win the race anymore.
-Nikki, on the other hand, suffered from no injury and can still manage to catch up with the others if she wanted to.
+As it turned out, the unfortunate mishap twisted Abbey’s knee, and with her injury, it was obvious that she would not be able to win the race anymore.
+Nikki, on the other hand, suffered from no injury and could still manage to catch up with the others if she wanted to.

-Abbey and Nikki were not the first respectable athletes who have inspired people with their compassionate hearts in the history of Olympics.
+Abbey and Nikki were not the first respectable athletes who inspired people with their compassionate hearts in the history of the Olympics.

 In the year 1932, Shuhei Nishida and Sueo Oe, athletes competing as Pole vaulters, made history when they did something no one ever dared to do.
 Nishida and Oe competed in a jump-off for the silver medal.